finos/FDC3/docs/api/specs/webConnectionProtocol.md

 However, Browser Resident Desktop Agents working with a Desktop Agent Proxy interface may have more trouble tracking child windows and frames.
 Hence, a specific WCP message ([WCP6Goodbye](https://fdc3.finos.org/schemas/next/api/WCP6Goodbye.schema.json)) is provided for the `getAgent()` implementation to indicate that an app is disconnecting from the Desktop Agent and will not communicate further unless and until it reconnects via the WCP.
 The `getAgent()` implementation MUST listen for the `pagehide` event from the the HTML Standard's [Page Life Cycle API](https://wicg.github.io/page-lifecycle/spec.html) and send [WCP6Goodbye](https://fdc3.finos.org/schemas/next/api/WCP6Goodbye.schema.json) if it receives an event where the `persisted` property is `false`.

-As it is possible for a page to close without firing this event in some circumstances, other procedures for detecting disconnection must also be used, these are described in the [Disconnects section of the Browser Resident Desktop Agents specification](./browserResidentDesktopAgents#disconnects).
+As it is possible for a page to close without firing this event in some circumstances, other procedures for detecting disconnection may also be used, these are described in the [Browser Resident Desktop Agents specification](./browserResidentDesktopAgents#disconnects) and [Desktop Agent Communication Protocol](./desktopAgentCommunicationProtocol#checking-apps-are-alive).

 ### `getAgent()` Workflow Diagram